Parking & Transportation Services has developed a list of tips to help manage some of your parking issues.

 A parking permit is not required Saturdays or Sundays unless there is a special event on campus.
 Special event signs will be highly visible when entering campus and will inform you if payment is required.

-Even if you bought a ticket to the Fine Arts Center or for an Athletics event, you still need to purchase a $3 Premium Daily Permit from the Information Booths Monday through Thursday 6:30 a.m. to 8 p.m. and Friday 6:30 a.m. to 5 p.m.
+Even if you bought a ticket to the Fine Arts Center or for an Athletics event, you still need to purchase a $5 Daily Permit from the Information Booths (first building on the right when entering I-295 or Kernan Boulevard campus entrance), Monday through Thursday 7 a.m. to 7 p.m. and Friday 7 a.m. to 5 p.m.

 Visitors to campus must abide by the UNF rules and regulations or risk getting a citation.
-If you receive a parking citation, you have the option to make payment (must be paid within 14 calendar days to avoid receiving an additional $10 late fee) or you may appeal the citation by either going in person to Parking and Transportation Services Building.
-52 (Office hours are Monday to Friday 8 a.m. to 5 p.m.) or by submitting on line by going to www.unf.edu/parking/Ticket_Appeals.aspx
+If you receive a parking citation, you have the option to make payment (must be paid within 14 calendar days to avoid receiving an additional $10 late fee) or you may appeal the citation by submitting on line by going to the link, Ticket Appeals.

 Have a tip you want to share?
 Contact Parking Services at (904) 620-2815.